Council of Europe Museum Prize 2000

 Where war has ravished, war remains

 Ypres.
 A place synonymous with death, disaster, devastation.
-There are few places on earth that have witnessed such destruction.
 More than 350,000 men from 17 nations gave their lives here.

 Where war has ravished, war remains.
 Yet while the town still bears the scars of the Great War, it has come to symbolise peace and a healing of nations.